olibuijr/whisperSSTis/README.md

 ## ✨ Features

-- 🎤 Real-time audio recording and transcription
+- 🎤 Record and transcribe audio directly from your microphone
+- 📁 Upload and process audio files (WAV, MP3, M4A, FLAC)
 - 🔒 100% local processing - no cloud or internet needed
 - 🚀 Fast, efficient transcription
 - 🔊 Instant audio playback